wangwllu/knn_robustness/README.md

 - **QP-relax**: computes lower bounds (verification) of minimum adversarial perturbations for general **K-NN**.
 - **QP-greedy**: computes upper bounds (attack) of minimum adversarial perturbations for general **K-NN**.

+Moreover, other compared attack algorithms are also implemented.

 ## Getting started with the code

 Our program is tested on Python 3.7.